-- 1. The area defined in Annex 91-XX/A is designated as the Domain 1 MPA (the MPA), pursuant to Conservation Measure 91-04.
-The provisions of Conservation Measure 91-04 apply to this MPA. - 2.
-Nothing in this Conservation Measure shall be interpreted or applied in a manner that prejudices the rights or obligations of any State under international law, in particular, as reflected in the United Nations Convention on the Law of the Sea. - 3.
-The MPA includes important marine areas within the Western Antarctic Peninsula and the South Scotia Arc regions, and it is designated in line with Article II of the CCAMLR Convention to contribute to the following specific objectives:
+1. The area defined in Annex 91-XX/A is designated as the Domain 1 MPA (the MPA), pursuant to Conservation Measure 91-04.
+The provisions of Conservation Measure 91-04 apply to this MPA.

-- i. to protect representative examples of benthic habitats; - ii. to protect representative examples of pelagic habitats; - iii. to protect important benthic ecosystem processes that constitute predictable high sources of productivity, including canyons; - iv. to protect large-scale pelagic ecosystem processes that contribute to preserve foreseen features for primary productivity or food concentration; - v. to protect important areas for mammal and bird life-cycles, including their foraging distributions during the breeding and non breeding seasons, and the distributions of their prey; - vi. to protect important areas for fish life-cycles, with particular emphasis on species that were commercially overexploited in the past; - vii. to protect important areas for zooplankton life-cycles, with emphasis on Antarctic krill (Euphausia superba); - viii. to protect known rare or vulnerable benthic habitats; - ix. to establish scientific reference areas to: a) assess the potential impacts of krill fisheries on dependent predators, b) evaluate the potential impacts of climate change on the Antarctic marine ecosystem, and c) monitor the efficacy of the MPA; and - x. to promote multinational research and other scientific activities including monitoring of marine living resources; and generate synergies between National Antarctic Programs and the fishing industry. - 4.
+- 2. Nothing in this Conservation Measure shall be interpreted or applied in a manner that prejudices the rights or obligations of any State under international law, in particular, as reflected in the United Nations Convention on the Law of the Sea. - 3.
+The MPA includes important marine areas within the Western Antarctic Peninsula and the South Scotia Arc regions, and it is designated in line with Article II of the CCAMLR Convention to contribute to the following specific objectives: - i. to protect representative examples of benthic habitats; - ii. to protect representative examples of pelagic habitats; - iii. to protect important benthic ecosystem processes that constitute predictable high sources of productivity, including canyons; - iv. to protect large-scale pelagic ecosystem processes that contribute to preserve foreseen features for primary productivity or food concentration; - v. to protect important areas for mammal and bird life-cycles, including their foraging distributions during the breeding and non-breeding seasons, and the distributions of their prey; - vi. to protect important areas for fish life-cycles, with particular emphasis on species that were commercially overexploited in the past; - vii. to protect important areas for zooplankton life-cycles, with emphasis on Antarctic krill (Euphausia superba); - viii. to protect known rare or vulnerable benthic habitats; - ix. to establish scientific research areas to: a) to contribute in the assessment of the potential impacts of krill fishery on dependent predators, b) evaluate the potential impacts of climate change on the Antarctic marine ecosystem, and c) monitor the efficacy of the MPA; - x. to promote multinational research and other scientific activities including monitoring of marine living resources; and generate synergies between National Antarctic Programs and the fishing industry; and - xi. to ensure a sustainable development of the Antarctic krill fishery in a manner consistent with the objectives in Article II of the Convention. - 4.
 Further details about the specific objectives in paragraph 3 and the features or areas within the MPA associated with those objectives are set forth in the MPA Management Plan (Annex 91-XX/B). - 5.
-The MPA shall be divided into the following three zones, as defined in Annex 91-XX/A (Figure 1) and further described in Annex 91-XX/B: - i.
-The General Protection Zone (GPZ), - ii.
-The Krill Fishery Research Zone (KFRZ-1, -2, -3 and -4), and - iii.
-The Special Fishery Management Zone (SFMZ). - 6.
-Research fishing activities in the MPA for all species except krill shall be conducted in accordance with Conservation Measures 24-01 and 24-05, and shall be consistent with the specific objectives of the MPA.
-Research fishing activities for krill in the GPZs and KFRZs shall be conducted in accordance with Conservation Measure 24-01 paragraph 3 irrespective of the expected catch, Conservation Measure 24-05, the provisions set in this Conservation Measure, and shall be consistent with the specific objectives of the MPA.
+The MPA shall be divided into the following two zones, as defined in Annex 91-XX/A (Figure 1) and further described in Annex 91-XX/B:

+- i.
+The General Protection Zone (GPZ), and - ii.
+The Krill Fishery Zone (KFZ)